jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 Book a two-hour cruise with [Anchors Up Marine Solutions](https://www.anchorsupms.com/) to navigate the mighty Neuse River, the quieter Trent River, and even Brices Creek.
 On one tour, Capt.
-Matthew Gotz, a USCG Master, shared a wealth of insights—explaining the “Neuse River mustache,” pointing out turtles and wildlife, showcasing multimillion-dollar waterfront properties, and recounting the tale of America’s first registered nurse and her obscure link to “Brad’s Drink.”
+Matthew Gotz, a USCG Master, shared a wealth of insights, explaining the “Neuse River mustache,” pointing out turtles and wildlife, showcasing multimillion-dollar waterfront properties, and recounting the tale of America’s first registered nurse and her obscure link to “Brad’s Drink.”